 The Sadye Dunn Doxie Undergraduate Interdisciplinary Research Award

-To support undergraduate interdisciplinary research conducted by highly motivated students from the following departments: Communication Sciences and Disorders, Community and Therapeutic Recreation, Kinesiology or Public Health Education.
+To support undergraduate interdisciplinary research conducted by highly motivated students from any department in the School of Health and Human Sciences.
 Funds may be used to conduct:

 1) community based research with a faculty mentor and a community organization mentor;